toneloc/tweet-wallet/README.md

 ## Overview and Motivation

-TweetWallet gives ownership of contracted-controlled ether to the proven owners of Twitter accounts.
-Private key management is very painfu, but key management by individuals is essential for decentralized P2P money.
-It will likely be difficulty to improve upon security and convenience of identity-management already offered by tech giants, with conveniences such as 2-factor auth, huge databases for centralized fraud detection, etc. Therefore: a middle ground between personal ownership of keys and leveraging tech giant’s security will be useful.
+TweetWallet gives ownership of contract-controlled ether to the proven owners of Twitter accounts.

+The motivation is to improve the state of private key management.
+Private key management is very painful for users, but key management by individuals is essential for decentralized P2P money.
+It will be difficult to improve upon security and convenience of identity-management already offered by tech giants, with conveniences such as 2-factor auth, machine-trained fraud detection techniques, human judgment, etc.

-A potential solution is to offload key management to (1) smart contracts and (2) security experts at the tech giants.
-The proposed solution in this repo uses Ethereum smart contracts relying on oraclize.it to do HTTP requests to prove ownership of online accounts.
+Therefore, a middle ground between personal ownership of keys and state-of-the-art security and ease of use will be useful.
+A potential solution is to offload key management to (1) smart contracts and (2) the regular-old security experts at the tech giants.
+The proposed solution in this repo uses Ethereum smart contracts relying on oraclize.it to do HTTP requests to prove ownership of online Twitter accounts.
-User-defined rules can authorize transactions.

-Previous implementation, such as at ChangeTip (aqui-hired by AirBnB in 2016) were good ideas, but centralized.
+Previous implementations of social media controlled crypto, such as at ChangeTip (aqui-hired by AirBnB in 2016) were good ideas, but in pratice were centralized.
 Transactions and verification was not on-chain, but in ChangeTip's databases.
+This implementation is slighlty more decentralized but still relies on an oracle

 Numerous technical challenges remain.
 First, online (social media) accounts are often trusted third parties.
-This can be partially solved by using several accounts for verification and requiring a threshold of approvals.
-Or any URL may be used to signal acceptance of a bounty, not just third parties.
-A second concernt is that Oraclize.it is also, to a large extent, a trusted third party.
+This can be partially solved by using several accounts for verification, other websites hosted in different places, and requiring the accrual of a minimum multisignature threshold of approvals.
+A second concern is that Oraclize.it is also, to a very large extent, a trusted third party.
+However, Oraclize is used in several largescale distributed applications already.
 Perhaps new technologies will come along which can serve as a sort of lottery-based oracle service, diminishing the canonical role of any one oracle.
-The problem of oracles, however, is very difficult to solve and won't go away soon.
+The problem of oracles will not go away soon.
 Thirdly, SSL / TLS is very difficult to understand, and the concept of TLS Notary is still young.
 Finally, technical implementation challenges remain significant and Ethereum smart contract tools remain elementary.
+Oraclize's and another strings library were used.
+Parsing tools can go haywire and regular expression rendered useless upon site redesigns.

+The bootstrap front end and jQuery communicate with Ethereum network via web3.js calls.

 ## Basic Steps